 The Company's Board of Directors currently consists of six (6) members.
 The Company's amended and restated certificate of incorporation divides the Board of Directors into three classes.
 One class is elected each year for a term of three years and until their successors have been duly elected and qualified, or until their earlier death, resignation or removal.
-The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Anthony J. Sinskey, Sc.D. and Richard W. Hamilton, Ph.D., and recommends that each be elected to the Board of Directors as a Class III Director, each to hold office until the annual meeting of stockholders to be held in the year 2021 and until his successor has been duly elected and qualified or until his earlier death, resignation or removal.
-All of the nominees are Class III Directors, whose terms expire at this Annual Meeting.
+The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Anthony J. Sinskey, Sc.D. and Richard W. Hamilton, Ph.D., and recommends that each be elected to the Board of Directors as a Class III Director, each to hold office until the annual meeting of stockholders to be held in the year 2021 and until his successor has been duly elected and qualified or until this annual Meeting.
 The Board of Directors is also composed of (i) two Class I Directors (Peter N. Kellogg and Robert L. Van Nostrand), whose terms expire at the annual meeting of stockholders to be held in 2019, and (ii) two Class II Directors (Oliver P. Peoples, Ph.D. and Joseph Shaulson), whose terms expire at the annual meeting of stockholders to be held in 2020.
 Mr. Van Nostrand serves as the Chairman of the Board of Directors.